lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-10-13-Fib-example.md

 tags: general, examples, Isabelle
 ---

 Let's see what mathematics looks like in Isabelle/HOL.
-This post will not be a self-contained tutorial; the idea here is to show a simple recursive definition and a couple of proofs by induction.
-Some advantages (and drawbacks!) of machine proof should become obvious.
+This post is not a self-contained tutorial; it simply aims to show a simple recursive definition and a couple of proofs by induction.
+Some good (and bad) points about machine proof should become obvious.
+There are links to further reading at the end.

 So here is the definition of the familiar Fibonacci function: